How To Do Decline Dumbbell Bench Press With Perfect Technique

 Decline Dumbbell Chest Press Angle

-The decline bench press is one of the best lower chest exercises, but there’s one major problem: the front deltoid likes to dominate the movement, which prevents us from getting the maximum benefit out of it.
+The decline bench press is one of the best lower chest exercises, but there’s one major problem: the front deltoid likes to dominate the movement, preventing us from getting the maximum benefit.

 When you do the decline DB bench press, it’s important to get the angle of the bench correct.
 What angles should I use during the decline dumbbell bench press to hit the lower chest the most?